-Prevacid’s main ingredient, lansoprazole, has also been to several skin conditions, including itching, rashes and exfoliative dermatitis.
+Prevacid’s main ingredient, lansoprazole, has also been linked to several skin conditions, including itching, rashes, and exfoliative dermatitis.
 This condition, also known as erythroderma, is when the skin becomes red and irritated and begins to peel off over large areas of the body.
-The condition is uncommon, but can even be life-threatening in the most severe cases.
+The condition is uncommon but can be life-threatening in the most severe cases.

 Researchers have also explored the possibility of sudden, early death from taking these drugs.
 One startling study compared patients taking proton pump inhibitors over the course of one to two years against patients taking H2 blockers, another type of drug that treats conditions caused by excess stomach acid.
 Researchers found that consumers of PPIs faced a 50% increased chance of death within the next 5 years compared to those on H2 blockers because of the serious side effects, like gradual kidney damage.

-The researchers further calculated that for every 500 consumers relying on Prevacid or another proton pump inhibitor for one year, there is one extra death that wouldn’t have otherwise happened.
-With millions of people regularly using these drugs, this could translate to thousands of deaths every year that could have otherwise been prevented.
+The researchers further calculated that for every 500 consumers relying on Prevacid or another proton pump inhibitor for one year, there is one additional death that would not have otherwise happened.
+With millions of people regularly using these drugs, this could translate to thousands of entirely preventable deaths every year.

 Takeda Pharmaceutical’s Negligence

 As with many product liability lawsuits, plaintiffs are also taking aim at the manufacturer’s apparent negligence and false advertising.
-Some of the risks associated with Prevacid, Prilosec and other heartburn drugs are because it’s difficult for doctors to monitor if patients are taking the medications as directed and how long they may stay on the treatment.
-Even so, part of the problem is consumers and doctors alike overall not being well aware of these risks to begin with.
+Some of the risks associated with Prevacid, Prilosec, and other heartburn drugs are due to the difficulty for doctors to monitor if patients are taking the medications as directed and the duration of treatment.
+Even so, part of the problem stems from doctors and patients alike not fully understanding the risks.

-As such, many of these claim that Takeda should have done more testing of the drug and made the public more aware of these possible risks, especially for those who rely on the drug for a longer period of time.
+Many cases claim that Takeda should have done more testing of the drug and made the public more aware of these possible risks, especially for those who rely on the drug for a longer period of time.
 Ultimately, Takeda and many drug manufacturers are often accused of pushing sales of defective or dangerous products because it helps their profits.
-With the severe risk factors coming to light, however, the company has seen a decrease in Prevacid sales over the last year few years.
+With the severe risk factors coming to light, however, the company has seen a decrease in Prevacid sales over the last several years.

-Prevacid lawsuits, as well as other proton pump inhibitor lawsuits, have increased significantly in the past couple years, with 4,248 lawsuits currently pending under MDL 2789 IN RE: Proton-Pump Inhibitor Products Liability Litigation (No. II), according to the most recent reports.
+Prevacid lawsuits, as well as other proton pump inhibitor lawsuits, have increased significantly in the past couple years, with more than 13,900 lawsuits currently pending under MDL 2789 IN RE: Proton-Pump Inhibitor Products Liability Litigation (No. II), according to the most recent report.

 MDL 2789 was formed in August 2017, transferring 161 lawsuits against proton pump inhibitors to the United States District Court of New Jersey.
 These cases will be overseen by Judges Claire Cecchi and Mark Falk.
-So far, proceedings are in the early stages and the court needs to select cases for bellwether trials.
-The bellwether trials will serve as test runs to better understand the complexities of these cases and make for a smoother process for the remaining lawsuits.
-Once these trials have been selected, the judges will release a schedule for when litigation will begin.
+The first bellwether trial is set to begin in September 2020; these will serve as test runs to better understand the complexities of these cases and make for a smoother process for the remaining lawsuits.

 While there have been class action lawsuits filed against AstraZeneca in regard to Nexium and Prilosec, there aren’t currently any class action lawsuits against Prevacid.